Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-5 Reasons Why You Should Play World of Warcraft: Legion
+5 Great Features of World of Warcraft: Legion

 Do you go left or right?
 Which is the easiest route, or the most rewarding one?
 OMG!
 Does this prescribed route truly suit my style of gameplay?

-Through the collection of relics, you decide how and when to power-up your weapon.
-To give even more depth to the system, each trait has different levels of empowerment.
-An additional “gemming” function allows you to work different routes simultaneously, aiming for the quickest way for these routes to meet.
+Through the collection of relics, you then decide how and when to power up your weapon.
+To give even more depth to the system, each trait has different levels of empowerment too.
+An additional “gemming” function furthermore allows you to work different routes simultaneously, aiming for the quickest way for these routes to meet.

 The Garrison concept in Warlords of Draenor was a bold move.
-Problem was, it was poorly executed, and quickly became a tiresome chore.
+Problem was, it was poorly executed, and it quickly became a tiresome chore.

 Followers, renamed as Champions, actively assist with leveling up the player or hunting for gear enhancement.
 There’s also an upgrade tree to fuss over, one that yields practical gaming advantages instead of cosmetic enhancements.
 Oh, have I mentioned there are Class Hall armor sets too?

 It was only after a few hours of playing that I understood the superiority of the concept.
-By removing professions from the equation, far more detailed and meaning progressions could be introduced for your chosen crafts.
+By removing professions from the equation, far more detailed and meaningful progressions could be introduced for a player’s chosen crafts.
 You also do not have to waste gaming time micromanaging tasks that are ultimately unproductive.
 All in all, a winning concept.
-One which I excitedly awaits the next enhancements for.
+One which I excitedly await the next enhancements for.

-3. A Revitalisation of Player-Versus-Player
+3. A Revitalisation of Player vs. Player

-To do so, they introduced dramatic changes to PvP with each expansion, frequently in the form of simplifications or confusing gear concepts.
-Over time, this somewhat drove the shine out of PvP.
-With Legion, Blizzard executes its most dramatic PvP change yet by introducing the brand new Honor System.
+In support of their stance, they introduced dramatic amendments to the PvP system with each expansion, changes frequently in the form of simplifications or confusing gear concepts.
+Over time, these moves somewhat drove the shine out of PvP.
+With Legion, Blizzard then executes its most dramatic PvP change yet by introducing the brand new Honor System.

 On top of which, there is little reason to stop PvPing after finishing the Honor System.
 You could reset it in exchange for a Prestige rank.
-Prestige ranks rewards cosmetic enhancements and even mounts.
+Prestige ranks reward cosmetic enhancements and even mounts.

 4. Cultural References

 World of Warcraft has always been heavy with pop culture references.
-With Legion, Blizzard lets it go and pumps up these references to fill every corner.
+With Legion, Blizzard “lets it go” and pumps up these references to fill every corner.

 I mean, as in literally.
 An upgrade trait for my frost mage artifact is named Let It Go.
 Another trait is called Ice Age.
 On my fire mage artifact, it is imperative to earn the Great Balls of Fire trait.

 Admittedly, appreciating these references is somewhat of an acquired taste.
 Some players might even find them corny.
 If you have been WoWing for a while, however, chances are you would look forward to encountering them.

-Best of all, you don’t forfeit any appearance just because you chose the other quest reward.
+Better yet, you don’t forfeit any appearance just because you chose the other quest reward.
 Regardless of your choice at the end of a quest, the appearances of all possible gear rewards are added.

 How does that sound?
 Enough to get you storming all those retro dungeons and raids just to collect more looks?
-Did I also mention there are achievements tagged to the Wardrobe, with the meta one rewarding the title of the Fabulous?
+Did I also mention that there are achievements tagged to the Wardrobe, with the meta one rewarding the title of the Fabulous?

 Imagine yourself standing in downtown Stormwind or Orgrimmar, donning your coolest or weirdest gear.
 With that title.

-*** the Fabulous
+[Your Name Here] the Fabulous

 How cool is that?